 My coworkers are sitting right next to me.
 I can see the reflection of their screen in their eyes.
 It felt weird.

-Sometimes I would get a message just shout to the person 3 feet way making eye contact with me: "Give me a few minutes, I have this jira to complete then I will get back to you".
+Sometimes I would get a message and verbally shout to the person 3 feet way, making eye contact with me: "Give me a few minutes, I have this jira to complete then I will get back to you".

 Instant messaging felt so impersonal now.
 But walking to people's desk and talking to others completely distracted me from my work.
 It was becoming more and more difficult to get in the zone.

-We learned to accept that we will never get our private quarters back so we created virtual horse blinders and made the most of it.
+The walls were not coming back up so we learned to accept that we will never get our private quarters back.
+We created virtual horse blinders and made the most of it.
 But work flow changed for the worst.

 Without the cubicle to instill the idea of privacy, people started talking more.
 Now people would stop by your desk and just start talking to you.
 I stopped at people desk and started conversing too.
 I actually excelled in that.